Abhijith792001/whale-shark-new-assembly/README.md

 # whale-shark-pacbio
-Scripts utilized in analysis of the Whale Shark Genome assembled from PacBio sequences
+Scripts utilized in analysis of the updated Whale Shark Genome assembly